Stock market today: Wall Street hangs near its records as Krispy Kreme and Trump Media soar

 NEW YORK (AP) — U.S. stocks are ticking higher Tuesday, near their record levels.

-The S&P 500 was up 0.3% in early trading, coming off a listless performance where it edged a bit further from its all-time high set last week.
-The Dow Jones Industrial Average was up 29 points, or 0.1%, as of 9:45 a.m.
+The S&P 500 was up 0.3% in morning trading, coming off a listless performance where it edged a bit further from its all-time high set last week.
+The Dow Jones Industrial Average was up 38 points, or 0.1%, as of 10:15 a.m.
 Eastern time, and the Nasdaq composite was 0.5% higher.

+Much of the heavy lifting for the market was courtesy of Big Tech stocks.
+A 5.7% rise for Tesla, 0.4% climb for Microsoft and 1% gain for Meta Platforms were three of the strongest forces pushing the S&P 500 upward.

-Krispy Kreme was jumping, up 17.3%, after it announced a deal where McDonald’s restaurants will sell its doughnuts across the country.
-It will begin later this year and hope to be nationwide by the end of 2026.
+But several smaller companies were making some of the splashiest moves.
+Krispy Kreme jumped 20.5%, after it announced a deal where McDonald’s restaurants will sell its doughnuts across the country.
+It will begin later this year and hopes to be nationwide by the end of 2026.

-Trump Media & Technology Group was another big mover, soaring 43%.
+Trump Media & Technology Group was another big mover, soaring 43.1%.
 It's the first day of trading for the company under its new ticker, "DJT," which are the initials of former President Donald Trump.
-The company took the place of a shell company that had been trading on the Nasdaq after it merged with the company.
+The company took the place of a shell company that had been trading on the Nasdaq after the two merged.

 The stock's price has shot well beyond what several experts say is reasonable, driven by excitement about Trump's latest run for the White House.
 Truth Social, the platform that's the company's main asset, is losing money and expects to continue to do so while competing against rivals with many more users.